OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - [Tapjacking POC](https://github.com/FSecureLABS/tapjacking-poc "Tapjacking POC"): This APK creates a simple overlay which sits on top of the testing application.
 - [Invisible Keyboard](https://github.com/DEVizzi/Invisible-Keyboard "Invisible Keyboard"): This APK creates multiple overlays on the keyboard to capture keystrokes.
 This is one of the exploit demonstrated in Cloak and Dagger attacks.

-## Testing enforced updating (MSTG-ARCH-9)
+## Testing Enforced Updating (MSTG-ARCH-9)

 ### Overview

-When checking for [enforced updating](#enforced-updating) make sure the usage of the `AppUpdateManager` is present.
+When checking for [enforced updating](#enforced-updating "Enforced Updating") make sure the usage of the `AppUpdateManager` is present.
 If it is not yet, then this means that users might be able to remain on an older version of the application with the given vulnerabilities.
 Next, pay attention to the `AppUpdateType.IMMEDIATE` use: if a security update comes in, then this flag should be used in order to make sure that the user cannot go forward with using the app without updating it.
 As you can see, in part 3 of the example: make sure that cancellations or errors do end up in re-checks and that a user cannot move forward in case of a critical security update.
 Finally, in part 4: you can see that for every entry point in the application, an update-mechanism should be enforced, so that bypassing it will be harder.